 How To Clean Sebum Plugs From The Scalp?

-Tips To Get Rid Of Excessive Sebum Production on Scalp
+Top 5 Tips To Reduce Excessive Sebum Production On Scalp:

-Before you adopt any of the below tips to clear sebum from scalp, it is advised to consult your hair doctor who can provide you the right guidance.
+Before you adopt any of the tips to clear sebum from scalp listed below, consult your dermatologist who can provide the right guidance for you.

-• Do not use hot water when you are washing your scalp.
-Instead, opt for lukewarm water and a gentle massage with your finger pads
+- Do not use hot water when you are washing your scalp.
+Instead, opt for lukewarm water and gently massage your scalp with the tips of your fingers.

-• Always try to find the root cause of the problem and take treatments or preventive measures according to that so that you can deal with the problem more successfully.
+- Always try to find the root cause of the problem and take treatments or preventive measures after consulting your dermatologist for effective results.

-• Remember that every individual’s hair is different, and hence, what works for someone else might not work for you.
-Do not get disheartened and instead find out what suits you best and stick to those products.
+- Remember that every individual’s hair is different.
+What works for someone else might not work for you.
+Check with your doctor and use suitable products.